buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 Wireframes are **important for getting the fundamental functional structure in place** before visual design is integrated to create mockups at a higher level of fidelity.

-{% include figure.html url="/images/section-opening-placeholder-image.png" alt="Temporary Image" description="This will be a wireframe for mrmurphy.com, showing some of the early stages of the design as we were mapping out content." %}
+{% include figure.html url="/images/ch3/c3-s5-p3-1-wireframe.png" alt="Temporary Image" description="One of a series of exploratory wireframes by Janna Hagan for Shopify.
+These wireframes are relatively high fidelity, but they can be lower fidelity than this.
+[Image by Janna Hagan]" %}

 Wireframes can also be used to test initial functionality, by linking them together in an immersive prototype, using a tool like XD. **This can be useful to get a feel for how functionality works, before embarking upon more realistic prototypes using mockups.**